richardschoen/QshOni/README.md

 https://github.com/richardschoen/QshOni/blob/master/VERSION.TXT

 ```
 1.0.32 - Added QSHQRYSRC command for querying data via a static source member in a library or IFS text file and placing results in an outfile.
 This is good for using SQL to prep data for a report or aggregate data for a secondary process.

+Added QSHSAVLIB and QSHSAVIFS commands for savng library and IFS objects and outputting an IFS save file when save is complete.

 1.0.31 - Changed QSHIFSSIZ command return length from 9 to 15.
 We can currently still only
 return max size value of 2,147,483,647 bytes until we convert the command to use stat64 at